Ten reasons why we love New Zealand

 - Find out more about cycling in New Zealand

 The friendly locals excel in making you feel welcome, sharing tales, and then sending you on your way feeling like you have made a friend for life.
-One of our favourite B&Bs is Allegra House, which overlooks Paihia.
+One of our favorite B&Bs is Allegra House, which overlooks Paihia.
 We receive consistently excellent feedback from our clients and the hosts are fantastic.